cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 println("Elapsed: ", floor(duration), " ms");
 ```

 When a number you're printing is smaller than `0.00001` (in absolute value), Mindustry will print zero (`0`) instead.
 The same formatting is used to display value of a variable in the _Vars_ dialog in Mindustry UI.

-Mindcode provides the `printExact` function in the `maths` library
-There isn't a way to output such a small value directly.
-It is necessary to be aware that a number which was printed as `0` doesn't
-necessarily equal to zero.
+Mindcode provides the `printExact` function in the `maths` library There isn't a way to output such a small value directly.
+It is necessary to be aware that a number which was printed as `0` doesn't necessarily equal to zero.

 ## Using units

 > [!TIP]
-> When compiling code for [Mindustry Logic 8](MINDUSTRY-8.markdown), a system library is available.
-The system library contains functions you can use to search for and bind free units.
+> The `units` system library contains functions you can use to search for and bind free units.
 For more information, see the [documentation](SYSTEM-LIBRARY.markdown#units-library).
 >
 > The unit functions in the system library are based on the principles described here.

 Mindustry allows your processors to control existing units.
-Among other things, you can use units to mine, attack,
-build, heal or move things around.
-Using units isn't that complicated, but it isn't always immediately apparent
-what needs to be done or what went wrong with your code, if it doesn't work as expected.
+Among other things, you can use units to mine, attack, build, heal or move things around.
+Using units isn't that complicated, but it isn't always immediately apparent what needs to be done or what went wrong with your code, if it doesn't work as expected.

-I'm laying out just the basic pointers here, you'll need to combine the techniques mentioned in your own way to
-create a truly robust solution.
+I'm laying out just the basic pointers here, you'll need to combine the techniques mentioned in your own way to create a truly robust solution.

 ### Binding units

-Unit needs to be bound to the processor to be controlled through it, using the `ubind` instruction (and a
-corresponding `ubind()` function).
+Unit needs to be bound to the processor to be controlled through it, using the `ubind` instruction (and a corresponding `ubind()` function).
 Only one unit can be bound at a time.
-All [commands controlling the
-unit](FUNCTIONS_V7A.markdown#instruction-ucontrol) are then sent to the bound unit.
+All [commands controlling the unit](FUNCTIONS_80.markdown#instruction-ucontrol) are then sent to the bound unit.

 You need to specify a unit type when binding a unit (e.g. `ubind(@poly)`).
-If there is at least one unit of the
-requested type, it is bound to your processor, and it is stored in a built-in variable named `@unit`.
-(The `ubind()`
-function also returns this value for convenience.)
-If no unit of the requested type exists, no unit is bound and
-`@unit` contains `null`.
+If there is at least one unit of the requested type, it is bound to your processor, and it is stored in a built-in variable named `@unit`.
+(The `ubind()` function also returns this value for convenience.)
+If no unit of the requested type exists, no unit is bound and `@unit` contains `null`.
 When you call `ubind()` again with the same unit type, a next available unit is returned.
 Once you've gone through all existing units, the first one is bound again.

 The `@unit` variable is special, as it always contain the unit currently bound to the processor.
-You can store this
-value in another variable.
-One possible reason to do that is that you can use such variable to determine you've
-already encountered all existing units:
+You can store this value in another variable.
+One possible reason to do that is that you can use such variable to determine you've already encountered all existing units:

 ```
+var count
-first_unit = ubind(@poly);
+var firstUnit = ubind(@poly);
-if first_unit != null then
+if firstUnit != null then
     count = 1;
-    while ubind(@poly) != first_unit do
+    while ubind(@poly) != firstUnit do
         count += 1;
     end;
 else